 As marketers, we know our work is important.
 But I want more than that.
-I want a seat and a voice at the big table.
-One way to do that is to understand and be able to articulate how you and your team are tying marketing initiatives to ROI.
+I want a seat at the big table.
+I want my voice to be heard.
+If you want the same, one way to make it happen is to understand and be able to articulate how you and your team are tying marketing initiatives to ROI.
 Sure, it’s fun to report a huge increase in web traffic to your company’s site.
 But what if all your visitors get to your site and do nothing?
-Conversion rate optimization (CRO) gives you the opportunity to tie a dollar sign to each visitor.
+Conversion rate optimization (CRO) gives you the opportunity to attach a dollar sign to each visitor.

 Let’s start by quickly defining the components of CRO.

-Conversion rate is is the percentage of your website visitors that successfully complete the goal you set for them.
-Generally, this is measured in a specific amount of time.
-Conversion rate is calculated by the number of visitors who completed the goal divided by the total number of visitors to that page.
+Conversion rate is the percentage of your website visitors that successfully complete the goal you set for them.
+Generally, this is measured for a specific amount of time.
+Conversion rate is calculated by dividing the number of visitors who completed the goal by the total number of visitors to that page.

-For example, you have a landing page with a form that encourages visitors to download your latest e-book.
-One hundred people visited your landing page and 10 of them filled out the form.
-Your conversion rate for that page is 10%.
+For example, say you have a landing page with a form that encourages visitors to download your latest e-book.
+If 100 people visit your landing page and 10 of them fill out the form, your conversion rate for that page is 10 percent.

-Optimization is the process of improving your resources to have the desired result in the most efficient way possible.
+Optimization is the process of improving your resources to achieve the desired result in the most efficient way possible.

-I do want to quickly note what CRO is not.
+I want to quickly note what CRO is not.
 The process and outcome of CRO is not to be confused with that of search engine optimization (SEO).
-While SEO is focused on increasing the likelihood of pushing organic traffic to your site, CRO is focuses on increasing that traffic to act.
+Whereas SEO is focused on increasing the likelihood of pushing organic traffic to your site, CRO focuses on convincing those organic visitors to act.
 In a perfect world of marketing, you’ll have a stellar plan for both!
 Need helpful resources for SEO?
-Check out this blog on 10 Essential Ranking Factors to Include in your SEO Strategy.
+Check out this blog article on 10 essential ranking factors to include in your SEO strategy.

-In simple terms, the process of CRO includes the following:
+In simple terms, the process of CRO includes the following steps:

-I generally have a goal of getting my way without my husband knowing.
-So, I use the CRO method to help me determine how to best reach that goal.
+I generally have a goal of getting my way without my husband realizing it.
+So I use the CRO method to help me determine how to best reach that goal.
+Here's an example.

-Every Saturday in the fall, my husband and I get dolled up in our Tennessee orange to watch our Volunteers play football.
-My goal is for my husband to get over a loss and move on with our lives as quickly as possible.
-Let’s face it, Tennessee loses a lot, so I have a decent amount of historical data here.
+Every Saturday in the fall, my husband and I get dolled up in Tennessee orange to watch our Volunteers play football.
+My goal is for my husband to get over a loss so we can move on with our lives as quickly as possible.
+Let’s face it: Tennessee loses a lot, so I have a decent amount of historical data here.

 If I change my reaction to my husband’s unfavorable behavior after a loss, he will get over it faster.

-- Scenario A: Football team loses and wife tells husband to calm down.
-It’s just a football game.
+- Scenario A: Football team loses.
+Wife tells husband to calm down; it’s just a football game.

-- Scenario B: Football team loses and wife says something clever about Peyton Manning and then immediately leaves the room.
+- Scenario B: Football team loses.
+Wife says something clever about Peyton Manning and then immediately leaves the room.

-I may not be able to say with statistical significance that Scenario B has a higher conversion rate to us moving on from being upset and towards my happiness ... but I’d still put my money on it.
+I may not be able to say with statistical significance that Scenario B has a higher conversion rate of us moving on from being upset and toward my happiness ... but I’d still put my money on it.

-Now, this is not an exact representation of CRO, but you get the idea of the concept.
+Now, this is not an exact representation of CRO, but you get the idea.

 There are several small things you can do to dip your toes into CRO.
-Here’s a list of quick and easy things that you can try out on your website:
+Here is a list of quick and easy things that you can try out on your website:

-- Test your calls to action (CTAs)—Try different contrast colors; manipulate the text on the CTA (submit vs download now!); try links versus buttons.
+- Test your calls to action (CTAs).
+Try different contrast colors; manipulate the text on the CTA ("Submit" versus "Download Now!"); try links versus buttons.

-- Change the location of your form—Test if your form performs better above the fold, as a part of the hero image, as a sticky form, etc.
+- Change the location of your form.
+Test if your form performs better above the fold, as a part of the hero image, as a sticky form, and so on.

-- Images—Try different images: stock versus real, people versus buildings/scenery.
+- Use images.
+Try different images: stock versus real, people versus buildings/scenery.

-- Copy—Test headline copy as well as supporting copy versions.
+- Adjust copy.
+Test multiple versions of headline copy as well as supporting copy.
 One word in a headline could make all the difference!

-It is important to keep in mind that you only want to execute one thing at a time.
-This ensures that you are able to track what exactly is impacting your conversion rates.
+It is important to keep in mind that you only want to test one of the above suggestions at a time.
+If you make multiple adjustments at once, it will be difficult to determine what exactly is impacting your conversion rates.

 CRO is a never-ending process.
-People that are visiting your site are always changing, and your site should be, too!
-Getting started with CRO can be a fun learning experience, so give it a try and you’ll be geeking out to your data before you know it!
+The people who are visiting your site are always changing, and your site should be, too!
+Getting started with CRO can be a fun learning experience, so give it a try and you’ll be geeking out about your data before you know it!